-We are glad to be able to offer Baptism services at St Simon and St Jude's for parents who are celebrating the arrival of a baby into their family!
+We are glad to be able to offer baptism, as known as christening services, at St Simon and St Jude's for parents who are celebrating the arrival of a baby into their family!
 The service of Baptism is when the baby is sprinkled with water at the font.
 Parents make statements about their faith in Jesus Christ, and make promises about giving their child a Christian upbringing at home and in church.
 The baptism - or christening as it is sometimes called - marks the beginning of the Christian journey for a baby, and they are welcomed into the Christian faith, which we hope they will come to experience for themselves as they grow up.

 Top 10 facts about Christenings

 The Church of England carries out more than 10,000 christenings per month each year for babies and infants.

 Here is a list of the most frequently asked questions about getting your baby or child christened.

 1. What is the difference between a baptism and a christening?

 There is no difference between a christening service and a baptism service.

 2. What is baptism?

 “Baptism marks the beginning of a journey with God which continues for the rest of our lives, the first step in response to God’s love.”